 The new kid on the Phoenix attractions block is the massive Musical Instrument Museum on the north side of town.
 Packed with more than 3,000 instruments from around the globe—from Gibson Les Paul guitars to Tibetan trumpets—this state-of-the-art museum takes you on a musical and cultural journey from Motown to Mozambique and every imaginable geographic point in between.
-If music's your passion, plan to spend the better part of a day here.
+If music's your passion, you’ll be hard pressed to find more interesting things to do in Phoenix.
+Plan to spend the better part of a day here.
 Yes, it's that big.

 See all the AAA recommended attractions for this destination.

 Joe's Real BBQ in Gilbert smokes its own meat and chicken over pecan grill fires for an unbeatable flavor.
 Try the tender ribs, the barbecue pit beans (chunky with meat) and the zesty coleslaw.
-For dessert, there's homemade root beer and brownies.
+For dessert—you are on vacation after all—there's homemade root beer and brownies.
 On weekends, take-out service may be faster—there's usually a line out the door—but you just might want to wait and enjoy the fun of serve-yourself eating on the outdoor patio.
 Locals know Joe's as a great place to take the kids.